BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 A payment channel is a [joint account]({{'/guide/glossary/#multi-signature-wallet-multisig' | relative_url }}) where two parties agree to bypass recording their payments on the blockchain.
 Opening a payment channel involves them locking up funds in a transaction.
 This enables faster and cheaper subsequent payments between the two parties as they only update their balances in the payment channel.
-For each update, a  new transaction is created, but it is only published when the parties agree to close the channel.
+A new transaction is created for each update, but it is only published when the parties agree to close the channel.

 </div>